 Contaminated surfaces are also a vehicle for transmission of COVID-19.
 It is important to clean and disinfect frequently touched surfaces (such as door handles and tabletops) multiple times a day to reduce the risk of transmission.
 According to the World Health Organization (W.H.O.), 0.1% sodium hypochlorite bleach solutions and 70-90% alcohol are good for disinfection and areas should be cleaned prior to disinfection (2).

-While progress has been made understanding the pathophysiology of COVID-19, it is still a very real treat.
+While progress has been made understanding the pathophysiology of COVID-19, it is still a very real threat.
 Rising numbers of cases in California and across the United States are a perfect depiction of just how serious this pandemic is and how important it is for every one of us to do our part to slow the spread.
+Individuals suffering from vascular health issues should be especially cautious.
 Practice social distancing, wash your hands, wear a face mask or covering in public and pursue a healthy lifestyle.

 These services that one might have thought of as a bonus or an “extra” are now essential to stay healthy and prevent Covid-19.
 There is so much we can do on our own to improve our vascular health and lower our risk for serious illness including a diet rich in fruits and vegetables, low in saturated fats, and plenty of exercise.
 Stay at home whenever possible and avoid mass gatherings.
 Your health and your life are worth the effort.